-the Annual Meeting, in person or by proxy, of the holders of a majority of the total voting power of all outstanding common stock of the Company entitled to vote at the Annual Meeting.
+A: We must have a "quorum" present in person or by proxy to hold the Annual Meeting.
+A quorum is achieved through the presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the total voting power of all outstanding common stock of the Company entitled to vote at the Annual Meeting.
 Abstentions and broker non-votes (defined below) will be counted for the purpose of determining the existence of a quorum.
 Q: What am I voting on?
-A: Six (6) proposals are scheduled for a vote at the Annual Meeting: □ Election of each of Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark.
-A Petrarca and Nancy M. Taylor as Directors to the Company's Board of Directors; □ Proposal to Amend Article 5 of our Amended and Restated Certificate of Incorporation to Reduce from 66 3/4% to a Majority the Affirmative Vote Required to Amend our Bylaws; □ Proposal to Amend Article 11 of our Amended and Restated Certificate of Incorporation to Reduce from 66 3/3% to a Majority the Affirmative Vote Required to Amend Certain Provisions of our Certificate of Incorporation; $\Box$ Proposal to Amend Article 9 of our Amended and Restated Certificate of Incorporation so that we are No Longer Obligated to Indemnify Persons Other than Directors and Officers; □ Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and $\square$ Approval, on an advisory basis, of the compensation of the Company's named executive officers.
+A: Three (3) proposals are scheduled for a vote at the Annual Meeting: □ Election of each of Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark A. Petrarca and Nancy M. Taylor as Directors to the Company's Board of Directors; $\square$ Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and $\square$ Approval, on an advisory basis, of the compensation of the Company's named executive officers.
 As of the date of this Proxy Statement, our Board does not know of any other business to be presented at the Annual Meeting.
 Q: How does the Board recommend that I vote?
 A: The Board's recommendation for each proposal is set forth in this Proxy Statement together with the description of each proposal.
-In summary, the Board recommends a vote: □ FOR the election of each of Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark.
-A Petrarca and Nancy M. Taylor as Directors; □ FOR the proposal to Amend Article 5 of our Amended and Restated Certificate of Incorporation to Reduce from 66 3⁄4% to a Majority the Affirmative Vote Required to Amend our Bylaws; □ FOR the proposal to Amend Article 11 of our Amended and Restated Certificate of Incorporation to Reduce from 66 3⁄4% to a Majority the Affirmative Vote Required to Amend Certain Provisions of our Certificate of Incorporation; □ FOR the proposal to Amend Article 9 of our Amended and Restated Certificate of Incorporation so that we are No Longer Obligated to Indemnify Persons Other than Directors and Officers; □ FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and □ FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers.
+In summary, the Board recommends a vote: □ FOR the election of each of Alec C. Covington, Gerald Volas, Carl T. Camden, Joseph S. Cantie, Tina M. Donikowski, Mark A. Petrarca and Nancy M. Taylor as Directors; $\Box$ FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and $\Box$ FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers.
 Q: How do I vote before the Annual Meeting?
 A: You may vote your shares before the Annual Meeting (1) by telephone, (2) via the Internet, or (3) by completing and mailing a proxy card if you received your proxy materials by mail.
 If you vote by telephone or via the Internet, you do not need to return your proxy card or voting instruction form.
 With respect to the election of directors, you may vote "FOR" all of the nominees to the Board, you may vote against any nominee you specify, you may vote against all of the nominees as a group or abstain from voting.
 For all other proposals described in this Proxy Statement, you may vote "FOR" or "AGAINST" or abstain from voting.
 Q: May I vote in person at the Annual Meeting?
+A: Yes, you may vote your shares at the Annual Meeting if you attend in person.
+Even if you plan to attend the Annual Meeting in person, we recommend that you also submit your proxy or voting instructions as described above, or as directed by your broker if you hold your shares through a broker, so that your vote will be counted if you later decide not to attend the Annual Meeting.
+Q: What is the difference between holding shares as a shareholder of record and as a beneficial owner?
 TopBuild Corp Proxy Statement 6